sztobar/shtobar-dev/src/pages/posts/ts-instantiation-expressions.md

 ]) as ValidationMap<SignupFields>;
 ```

 If you take a look at both of them you can notice that there's a typo in the password validator.
 I placed it there on purpose, and that's because both of them are ignored by the typescript compiler.
-So if we're not careful enough we might miss precious type system features and introduce an issue that might take a while to debug even with unit tests.
+So if we're not careful enough we might miss precious type system features and introduce an issue that might take a while to debug even if we have solid unit test coverage in the codebase.
 Take a look at the [TS playground](https://www.typescriptlang.org/play?useUnknownInCatchVariables=true#code/C4TwDgpgBAYg9gJwLYDUCGAbArhAzgHhgEsIMATAOTSWggA9gIA7M3KXYBIpgcygF52nbjwB8AqAFk0YQiXJUaAGiFdeogNwBYAFC7QkWPLLoMRMmmCICxUpWq0GzVqpESOasRIDeuqFAxmHmAACwB+AC4oJiwkACMIBG0dfzBLRgQmSKgACgA3TBwojxEVADNEJAARSzQo+GRTHBtjRQhRAEoBcTi4OEC0Jl0AX2T9cGhTc0siOCZpWVsFByh6RhY2Et53YXUJBbk7NpUlk0xpqwQWo4dRTV1dZlioAGURLDBTtl8UqABRJBoIgYCQAcgggOBoKUfigAAU0LhcAB3RBkMFpJGohBkUEjB46ADGcw4UAKZgswFm8xkAEYJEwIMipDJ8G9eB8vidjFNKdY2e9PsZcHccgBtWFi9k8TnCgB0AKBGBU3gCQVCUQAzFBhgBdGG-KWCr5yhFYtEqtW8EIaqAAVh1+t0uo6YyJJOAZPOlOpCwATFFeTM5gdpbK7CKGUyWWBxZKw0KIwrIcqoKrArxbdq9Qb-EaOYnyLhTYiURa01aeDaQlEHTnna6CcSmKTyRdfTJtYJGcyFnHDQmTYrgZaM1XgFrHbmoPmZYXWCXzTjR0Fq7Wpw2oIioEGqSHWYPhZogA) and see for yourself all 3 ways to create `ValidationMap`.
-Only `validationMap1` is raising an error.
+Only `validationMap1` is raising an error (and can be declared a winner so far).

 There's a fourth way, which is to create a generic function that accepts the same arguments as the map constructor and simply returns a new map.
 ```tsx